claytron/resume/index.rst

 aka `claytron <http://claytron.com>`_ on the internets.
 I've been honing my skills as a developer for over ten years.
-With my experience, I've grown a deep appreciation for simplicity, plain text and the command line.
+My experience has granted me a deep appreciation for simplicity, plain text and the command line.

 Skills
 ====================================================================

 Listed here are skills that I use on a regular basis.
-If you want to know more about my specific experience and other skills, just ask.

 :OS:
     OS X, Ubuntu, CentOS, RedHat, Arch Linux, FreeBSD